AdobeDocs/experience-manager-64.en/help/sites-classic-ui-authoring/classic-page-author-manage-pages.md

 * many more

 Once you have created and opened a page you can [add content using the components](/help/sites-classic-ui-authoring/classic-page-author-edit-content.md#insertinganewparagraph), available from the [sidekick](/help/sites-classic-ui-authoring/classic-page-author-env-tools.md#sidekick).

->[!NOTE]
->
->The [Components Console](/help/sites-classic-ui-authoring/classic-page-author-conponent-console.md) give an overview of the components on your instance.

 ## Managing Pages {#managing-pages}